lee-dohm/stargate-rp-resources/people.md

 ## Furlings

-An advanced alien race that is part of the [Alliance of Four Great Races](http://stargate.wikia.com/wiki/Alliance_of_Four_Great_Races).
+An advanced alien race that is part of the [Alliance of Four Great Races][alliance].

 ## Goa'uld